 Microwaves are like TV waves or light waves.
 You cannot see them, but you can see what they do.

 A magnetron in the microwave oven produces microwaves.
-The microwaves move into the area under the oven floor.
-There they bounce off the mixing antenna into the oven where they contact the food.
+The microwaves move into the oven where they contact food as it turns on the turntable.